This list was originally published in 2019. It’s been updated to include more episodes. Lucky you.

 The Office, “St Patrick’s Day” (Season 6, Episode 19)

-Luckily, the holiday falls on a Sunday this year, which means those so inclined can spend all day drinking themselves into oblivion and not have to worry about it until work on Monday.
+Luckily, the holiday falls on a Friday this year, which means those so inclined can work late and still get in a full weekend of partying.
 Not so in this classic episode of The Office, in which Dunder Mifflin’s employees are all stuck at work after being made to stay later by Jo, which forces them to attempt to leave to head to a nearby bar by taking multiple breaks.
 They fail.
 Eventually, Michael is forced to be direct with Jo and tell her he’s letting the employees leave.
 She relents, and we have a happy ending, as the employees get to enjoy their St. Patrick’s Day in a bar, as it was intended by St. Patrick himself.
-Available on Netflix.

 2 Broke Girls, “And the Kilt Trip” (Season 3, Episode 19)

 As with many festive and outgoing holidays, a lot of us more introverted types might find ourselves grudgingly trying to join the fun even if it’s not quite our bag.
 That’s what happens in 2 Broke Girls’ “And the Kilt Trip” when, seeking to fit in with Max and her other friends, Caroline joins everyone to get crazy at the St. Patrick’s Day parade.
 Surprise: She has a not-so-great time, and instead longs to enjoy her own old holiday traditions at the Plaza Hotel.
 It’s a lesson to all of us, really, and what we’ve been telling you all along: If you’re not really a party type, stay in, curl up, and just watch loads of TV instead.